truewebber/rpi-fan-controller/rpi5_client/README.md

    - Uses Ubuntu runner with cross-compilation tools
    - Builds the binary using aarch64-linux-gnu-gcc
    - Creates a Debian package for ARM64
+   - Automatically adds any missing header includes (like stdarg.h)

 2. **Docker-based Build** (.github/workflows/build-arm64-docker.yml):
    - Uses QEMU and Docker to build in an ARM64 environment
    - More reliable emulation of the target platform
    - Creates a Debian package in a controlled environment
+   - Ensures all necessary dependencies are available in the build environment

 The workflows are triggered:
-- On push to the main branch
+- On push to the master branch
-- On pull requests to the main branch
+- On pull requests to the master branch
 - Manually via the GitHub Actions interface

 ### Artifacts and Releases

 Both workflows:
 - Upload the Debian package as a build artifact
-- Create a GitHub Release with the package when pushed to main
+- Create a GitHub Release with the package when pushed to master

 To download the latest package:
 1. Go to the "Actions" tab in the GitHub repository